Grand Canal Venice winter

 In January, Cinque Terre paths tend to be closed, rain is frequent and many hotels and tourism services shut, the season starting again later in the year, towards mid-March.

-If visiting Cinque Terre in January, the best time to go is early in the month, during the Christmas season.
+If visiting Cinque Terre in January, I recommend going for the day and aiming for the Christmas season.

 During the Christmas festivities, the towns have lovely nature scenes and they themselves look like one, Manarola being home to the biggest Nativity scene in the world!